peace-Van/crystal-clustering/README.md

 A clustering method inspired by precipitation-solubility equilibrium

 Basically, it's a divisive strategy over Minimum Spanning Tree optimizing a specific criterion (Gibbs free energy in terms of physical chemistry) and is adept at keeping the intrinsic structure of the data.
-It achieves an average normalised clustering accuracy of 0.874 (standard deviation 0.219) over the 73 small datasets [described by Marek Gagolewski](https://genieclust.gagolewski.com/weave/benchmarks_details.html), outperforming all the listed methods on this single metric.
+It achieves an average normalised clustering accuracy of 0.874 (standard deviation 0.219, details in `scores_T.xlsx`) over the 73 small datasets [described by Marek Gagolewski](https://genieclust.gagolewski.com/weave/benchmarks_details.html), outperforming all the listed methods on this single metric.
 For details about the method, see my blog post [A novel clustering method - Crystal clustering](https://peace-van.github.io/climate/2023/11/01/crystalcluster.html).

 `iris.mat` is an example dataset (the Iris flower dataset).
 The weights `iris.W` is not used in the experiment described in the blog post.